Healer Rankings / Tier List for Phase 1 of Wrath of the Lich King Classic

 Divine Plea +

-Seal of Wisdom combos.
+Seal of Wisdom combos;

-- Utility — S-tier — blessings such as
+- Utility — S-tier —

 Hand of Protection are great in multiple scenarios, from keeping people who pull aggro alive to facilitating tank swaps and removing bleed debuffs.
 You also want multiple Paladins for full